VimYoung/dotfiles/README.md

 | IRC client | Irssi |
 |PDF Viewer | Zathura |

+## Showcase

+The images of my workstation can be seen at SHOWCASE.md.

+## Use

+Though you can definitely use the configs from [chezmoi](https://www.chezmoi.io/user-guide/daily-operations/#install-chezmoi-and-your-dotfiles-on-a-new-machine-with-a-single-command) commands.

+## Important Points
 Few of "design decisions" which might seem different to others is due to following reasons.
 1. This config is used by me on my laptop, hence a concurrent absence of spacing and floating topbar is eminent for saving space.